EventStore/EventStore/docs/installation.md

 EventStoreDB has a Docker image available for any platform that supports Docker.

 The following command will start the EventStoreDB node using default HTTP port, without security.
 You can then connect to it using one of the clients and the `esdb://localhost:2113?tls=false` connection string.
+You can also access the Admin UI by opening http://localhost:2113 in your browser.

 ```bash:no-line-numbers
 docker run --name esdb-node -it -p 2113:2113 -p 1113:1113 \